karlkemistersheppard/Terminal_App/README.md

 # T1A3_Terminal_App

 ### Source Control Repository
-Below is a link to the first source control repository that was created prior to Slide Deck presentation.
+Below is a link to the first source control repository that was created before the Slide Deck presentation.
-From there, i created a second branch called modulairze and pushed all further updates to ensure that i had a backup copy of the working application prior to modulairzing the index.rb by transfering majority of the index code to defined methods.
+From there, I created a second branch called modularize and pushed all further updates to ensure that I had a backup copy of the working application before modularizing the index.rb by transferring the majority of the index code to defined methods.
 ### First Repo- prior to presentations (24 commits)
 https://github.com/karlkemistersheppard/Terminal_App/tree/main
 ### Final Destination (42 commits +)
-Marking for the assesment to be done on this file.
-(Once marking is completed i will merge the branch into the main) https://github.com/karlkemistersheppard/Terminal_App/tree/modulairze
+Marking for the assessment to be done on this file.
+(Once marking is completed I will merge the branch into the main) https://github.com/karlkemistersheppard/Terminal_App/tree/modulairze